 Genetic Enhancement

-First attempts to treat diseases with the help of gene therapies began in 1990, when the world's first gene therapy treatment was carried out on the then four-year-old Ashanti DeSilva, who suffered from a rare severe immune deficiency.
-Gene therapy measures were at first often accompanied by severe setbacks.
-The first approved drugs were soon withdrawn from the market due to limited success (Cerepro, Glybera) and the initial euphoria about new gene therapy methods quickly died down, particularly due to the problematic medical risk-benefit ratio.
-However, new advances and developments have now brought gene therapies back into focus as potential therapeutic methods.
+The first attempts at using gene therapy to treat diseases began in 1990, when the world's first gene therapy treatment was carried out on the then four-year-old Ashanti DeSilva, who suffered from a rare, severe immunodeficiency.
+In the early stages, gene therapy interventions were often accompanied by serious setbacks.
+The first licensed drugs were soon withdrawn from the market due to limited success (Cerepro, Glybera) and the initial euphoria surrounding new gene therapy methods quickly subsided, particularly due to the problematic medical risk-benefit ratio.
+Due to new improvements and developments, however, gene therapies are currently back in the spotlight as potential treatment methods, but remain the subject of much debate from an ethical and legal perspective due to the many ethical implications.

 Further literature on ethical aspects of genetic enhancement: